laliyadav1626-commits/development-projects/README.md

 # development-projects
-This is all my development projects
+This is all my development projects.